 WASHINGTON, D.C. - The Consumer Financial Protection Bureau (CFPB) is taking action against Hello Digit, LLC, a financial technology company that used a faulty algorithm that caused overdrafts and overdraft penalties for customers.
-Hello Digit was meant to save people money, but instead the company falsely guaranteed no overdrafts with its product, broke its promises to make amends on its mistakes, and pocketed a portion of the interest harmed customers.
+Hello Digit was meant to save people money, but instead the company falsely guaranteed no overdrafts with its product, broke its promises to make amends on its mistakes, and pocketed a portion of the interest that should have gone to consumers.
+Today's order requires Hello Digit to pay redress to its harmed customers.
 It also fines the company \$2.7 million for its actions.

 "Hello Digit positioned itself as a savings tool for consumers having trouble saving on their own.
 But instead, consumers ended up paying unnecessary overdraft fees," said Rohit Chopra.
-"Companies have long been held to account when they engage in faulty advertising, and regulators must do the same when it comes to faulty algorithms,"
+"Companies have long been held to account when they engage in faulty advertising, and regulators must do the same when it comes to faulty algorithms."